fahim-ahmed05/rds-captcha-solver/README.md

 3. Visit the NSU Portal login page to see it in action.

 ## Note
+- The CAPTCHA numbers and the inputed numbers will not be the same, but it will still work.
-The script may occasionally fail to recognize numbers correctly due to the nature of OCR.
+- The script may occasionally fail to recognize numbers correctly due to the nature of OCR.
 If recognition fails, refresh the page.